domesticatedviking/TextyMcSpeechy/docs/renaming_and_preparing_custom_piper_voices.md

-# How to rename Piper voices to comply with the official docs
+# How to rename Piper voices to comply with the official Piper specifications
 ### Note:  The TTS dojo now exports voices using this standard by default.

 1. Per the Piper docs, your voices must be renamed according to the following scheme: `<language>_<REGION>-<name>-<quality>`, eg: `en_US-bob-medium`